-- 1) The assumed tenure is Absolute Ownership. - 2) The road and footpath fronting the property are made up, and are assumed to be adopted by the Local Authority. - 3) The property has been altered and extended in the past to provide the present accommodation.
-Whilst these works appear to be longstanding and historic, it must be confirmed that all required Local Authority consents were obtained. - 4) It must be confirmed if a specialist guarantee is available for previous woodworm treatment.
+1) The assumed tenure is Absolute Ownership.

+2) The road fronting the property is made up, and is assumed to be adopted by the Local Authority.

+3) The property has been substantially altered and extended to provide the present accommodation.
+The most recent addition would appear to be the conservatory extension, and a 54m2 garage/workshop has been erected.
+It is assumed that all required Local Authority consents were obtained.

+4) It must be confirmed that the septic tank is registered with SEPA.